Scope of Policy

 To make any of the above requests to access, correct, delete, or impose limits on the processing of your personal information, please contact us at firstname.lastname@example.org or call 1-800-419-8495 with details of your request.
 For the purposes of verifying your identity we may ask that you provide us sufficient personal details to allow us to identify you, which may include but may not be limited to your full legal name, your email address, your phone number, and/or your mailing or physical address.
 Such information will only be used for the purpose of verifying your identity.

 In addition, while Descartes does not sell personal information to third parties, some jurisdictions still require that we provide you a means to opt out of the sale of your personal information to third parties.

 Peter Nguyen, Data Privacy Officer

 Mail: 120 Randall Drive, Waterloo, Ontario, Canada, N2V 1C6

-The following Descartes affiliates or subsidiaries (collectively referred to as “Descartes US”) comply with the EU-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield Frameworks, as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States:
+The following Descartes affiliates or subsidiaries (collectively referred to as “Descartes US”) comply with the EU-U.S. Data Privacy Framework, UK Extension to the EU-U.S. Data Privacy Framework, and Swiss-U.S. Data Privacy Framework (collectively the “DPF”), as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, Switzerland, and the United Kingdom to the United States:

 - Descartes Insurance Services, Inc.